Last Updated on March 7, 2021 by Liza Hawkins

-I spent last weekend visiting my sister in Brooklyn for what was mostly a girls’ weekend.
-The weather couldn’t have been more perfect – in the 60s during the day, and a little chillier at night – with lots of beautiful fall leaves lining the Brownstone flanked streets of Park Slope.
+I spent a weekend in October 2013 visiting my sister in Brooklyn for what was mostly a girls’ weekend.
+The weather couldn’t have been more perfect — in the 60s during the day, and a little chillier at night — with lots of beautiful fall leaves lining the Brownstone-flanked streets of Park Slope.

-And I also volunteered at Battery Urban Farm’s Harvest Festival, where my sister’s the lead farmer and they grow some amazing produce!
-I mean, check out these fabulous tomatoes, harvested last Saturday morning before the festival started – they look like they’ve been painted!
+I also volunteered at The Battery’s Harvest Festival where my sister works and they grow some amazing produce!
+I mean, check out these fabulous tomatoes, harvested last Saturday morning before the festival started — they look like they’ve been painted!

 So, I bought my bus ticket to New York and told my sister I’d be visiting.

-Back in September I submitted a 14 page application to the casting producers.
+Back that September, I submitted a fourteen-page application to the casting producers.
 Four of those pages were hand-written.
 As in, WRITTEN BY HAND.
-It’s a miracle I didn’t end up with a claw hand; it’s been a really, really long time since I’ve written anything by hand longer than a check or a Post-it Note.
+It’s a miracle I didn’t end up with a claw hand; it’s been a really, really long time since I’ve written anything by hand longer than a check or a Post-it.
 I did, however, survive.
 (First world problems.)

 Good, right?
 Application complete, I sent it off.